 Maybe it’s not a change but since I’m getting up through the night and my introverted self is primarily responsible for providing companionship for my aunt throughout a majority of the day, some days I reserve my patience for my aunt and there’s very little left over for the kids.
 I have a lot less tolerance for their dependence and I’m a bear if I don’t get enough sleep.
 You get the picture.
 In spite of my sometimes shorter fuse, the kids have all been very accommodating and understanding and truly forgive me for snapping at them on days when I’m particularly tired.

 Our holidays will look drastically different.
 For one, the piano we got for my aunt is sitting in the only space for a Christmas tree.
 I have no idea where we’ll squeeze one in, but we will.
 I’m hanging on to a few abbreviated traditions but some will have to be suspended.

-I usually host Thanksgiving and Christmas dinner for my parents and any straggling brothers but this year, I won’t be able to.
+I usually host Thanksgiving and Christmas dinner for my parents and anyone else who doesn’t have plans but this year I won’t be able to.
 Luckily, my children are used to me cutting some of the clutter of the holidays but meals have never been considered clutter.

 The only thing I can really do is talk to them about what the holidays might look like and ask what parts are most important to them.
 I’m sure I can’t accommodate all of their preferences but we can probably preserve a few.

 Finally, the kids have been so patient and sweet about repeating things that my aunt forgets due to her short-term memory loss.
 This is another minor thing but when it’s compounded with all the demands on their time and attention and the tsunami of change in their lives, both inside and outside of the home, it could potentially add to their stress.
 So far, no one has expressed anything but compassion and sometimes amusement when she asks something repeatedly.
 She really is so sweet that it’s nearly impossible to get frustrated with her.